centreon/centreon-documentation/versioned_docs/version-23.10/reporting/installation.md

 dnf install centreon-bi-reporting-server MariaDB-server MariaDB-client
 ```

-In the case of an installation based on a blank distribution, install the GPG key:
+For an installation based on a blank distribution, install the GPG key:

 ```shell
 cd /etc/pki/rpm-gpg/